 There is nothing wrong with using your debit card for budgeted expenses.
 I do this all the time.
 Unfortunately, this isn’t easier.
 In fact, I think it is harder…and worse, you have to do math – YIKES!
 But today I want to walk you through how you can instill discipline in your finances and stay on budget when you want to use your debit card instead of cash.
 If your finances are troubled consolider ses dettes can help.

 First, you don’t get a bye on doing a budget or using the envelope system.
 You still need to do a budget EVERY MONTH (imagine me giving you my serious, authoritarian look) and use envelopes for those budget categories where you struggle with overspending.
-For the Myers household, there are five such categories: groceries, gifts, entertainment, clothing, and misc. household (toilet paper, cleaners, etc.).
+For the Myers household, there are five such categories: groceries, gifts, entertainment (which includes the physical activity using the mini katana items), clothing, and misc. household (toilet paper, cleaners, etc.).
 You may have totally different categories and that’s just fine.
 The point is to use one envelope per category where you find yourself overspending every month.

 The difference when using your debit card is that instead of putting cash in the envelopes and spending the cash until you run out of money or month, you’ll simply put a piece of paper in the envelope with an amount on top and keep record of your transactions.
 As you go to buy something from that category, pull out your debit card and the slip of paper from that envelope and immediately (do not leave the checkout counter until you do this) write how much you spent on the paper and subtract it from your balance in that envelope.